 Jobs in HVAC continue to go unfilled locally.
 Local employers stressed at summer 2022 meetings that they continue to lack qualified candidates for positions.
 In fact, many local employers have struggled to attend college advisory meetings because they need to be working in the field due to no staff.
-Job posting data shows that HVAC-related jobs continue to be a local need.
+Job posting data shows that HVAC-related jobs continue to a local need (see Figures 2 and 3).
 The lack of qualified applicants forces local employers to hire people who need training, which can be done with MCC's HVAC program.